3. Three ways to protect colleagues-100

 • The ‘D.A.R.E’ model – become well-versed in decision-making that supports us in recovering from challenging situations, and the value of proper aftercare.

-For those who have already attended the Retail Trust’s managing challenging situations masterclass, the training has proven to be a game-changer.
+The training has proven to be a game-changer.
 “By the end of the session, my colleagues and I agreed it would be really beneficial for senior teams in our stores to be trained to support our teams in how to deal with these issues and make them feel safer,” said Asif, a clothing store manager, from London.
 “When I get back to my teams, I’m considering how I make it easier for them to debrief at the end of each shift.”

 “The training was amazing.
 It was interesting that regardless of what type of retail you are in, premium or value, that we are tackling the same issues.
 I’ve taken loads of notes, so I can feed back to my support network and build on what I learnt and how to make the workplace safer,” said Ellen, a store manager from Kent.